2020 Surinamese general election: Campaign

 Both the V7 and A-Combination coalitions were dissolved shortly after the previous elections in 2015.
 Electoral alliances (which may have allowed residual votes of the combined parties to obtain an extra seat) were banned in 2019.
 The Amazon Party and Party for Law and Development decided to cooperate for the elections, with Amazon Party candidates appearing on the list of the Party of Law and Development.
 The pair of ABOP and Pertjajah Luhur, as well as the pair of BEP and HVB, also decided to cooperate, opening their lists in certain regions to the other if one lacked a viable presence there.

 As a new parliament elects the president of the country after it sits, incumbent President Dési Bouterse (who had been ruling since 2010) and his NDP were hoping to pull off an election win in order to re-elect him for a third term, thereby retaining his national immunity from arrest for homicide charges he was convicted of by a Surinamese military court in 2019 regarding his involvement in the December murders.
 Europol also had an active warrant out for his arrest since 16 July 1999 for cocaine trafficking, although Suriname does not extradite its own citizens.
-According to WikiLeaks cables released in 2011, Bouterse was active in the drug trade until 2006.